ben0/ben0.github.io/_posts/2020-12-09-Metasploit-CTF-December-2020.md

 ![alt text](https://ben0.github.io/assets/images//9009_nm.PNG "Binary symbols")

 Running the binary we're prompted with usage instructions, the binary requires a user, password, and a log path.
-Let see if we can get the username & password using GDB, I use pwndbg which is pretty great for any sort of reverse engineering, I highly recommened it.
+Let see if we can get the username & password using GDB, I use pwndbg which is pretty great for any sort of reverse engineering, I highly recommend it.
 We can set the binary arguments, and set execute to break when it hits the authenticate function:

 ![alt text](https://ben0.github.io/assets/images//9009_gdbstart.PNG "GDB")